 Remedies Haemorrhoids

-The topical application of jamalgota root paste is beneficial to heal external and non-bleeding haemorrhoids.
+The topical application of jamalgota root paste is beneficial to healing external and non-bleeding haemorrhoids.
 The extract is made by blending the fine powder of croton roots and buttermilk.
 This works by shrinking and drying out the inflamed haemorrhoid tissue.
 Furthermore, being a natural pain killer, jamalgota offers relief from piles pain.
 And this is effective only for healing non-bleeding piles.

 Also Read: Haemorrhoids: 6 Amazing Natural Home Remedies To Heal Piles